 The D&SNG Trains

 Each locomotive will typically steam with 8 tons of coal and five thousand gallons of water.
 If you pay attention closely, you can see all the coal along the track that has fallen over the years as the train wobbles its way on its journey.
-On a full there & back trip from Durango to Silverton you will get to experience several water tank refills and the conductor will explain what’s going on for you to be able to watch and get photos.
+On a full there & back trip from Durango to Silverton you will get to experience several water tank refills and the conductor will explain what’s going on for you to be able to watch and take photos.

 The locomotives built by the American Locomotive Company of New York of which ten ran on the D&RGW.
 In the 1940s several engines were taken over by the US Army and placed in Alaska and later scrapped.
-One locomotive could carry 12 load coaches between Durango and Silverton.
+One locomotive could carry twelve loaded coaches between Durango and Silverton.

 The Durango Silverton Railroad has a historical society working to preserve and maintain engines and over the years has added more locomotives to the working fleet.